nschainblatt/getting-rusty/JOURNEY.md

 - Modules: Let you control the organization, scope, and privacy of paths, use the mod keyword to reference a module in a seperate foler or to create one in the current file within curly braces.
 (Typically organized into seperate modules but you have to declare with mod and then use the keyword use below).
 - Use: The keyword than lets you bring in the functionality of a declared module into scope.
 - Paths: A way of naming an item, such as a struct, function, or module.

+### 01/02/2024
+- Read section 8.1, which was about vectors.
+- Vectors: are one of rusts collections that can hold a variable number of elements of all the same type.
+Vectors don't have to have the size known at compile time, they can grow larger and smaller throughout runtime.
+The vector you deal with in code is stored on the stack as a pointer to it's data which is stored on the heap.
+The same concepts with ownersip apply to vectors, if you create an immutable reference then you cannot have a mutable reference at the same time and you also can't push onto a vector with an existing immutable array.